 At the discretion of the employer, employees may be granted special leave without salary to undertake a period of work with the relevant Union.

-11.7 Posting of Award
+11.7 Award Posting

 A copy of this Award will be displayed in a conspicuous and convenient place on the employer's premises so as to be easily read by all relevant employees.